davidjb/djb.davmail/README.rst

   Note that ``keytool`` sets both the keypass and the storepass to the same value once just ``storepass`` has been configured.
 Weren't you glad you asked?

+Todo
+====

+* Produce Salt configuration to bootstrap the machine:

+  * Install and run yum-cron service on boot
+  * Configure SSH for operation on specific port
+  * Download patched tgz for davmail
+  * Install git, java-1.8.0-openjdk packages
+  * Run above instructions for installation
+  * Install private settings and data (Pillar) into templated settings file
+  * Install init.d script, configure for use
+  * Install and run davmail service on boot